Radivarig/UvSquares/README.md

 --
 Go to `Edit > Preferences > Addons > Install` and either select .zip file or the unzipped `uv_squares.py` file.

-NumPy is required; this is included with Blender for Windows.
+Python >= 3.7 and NumPy are required; these are both included with Blender 2.82 for Windows.
 On Ubuntu Linux, Blender uses the system Python installation, so the `python3-numpy` package must be installed through `apt`.
 Other Linux distributions may or may not package Blender similarly.

 Location
 --